leec94/SY0-701-notes/README.md

 - on-path attack: involves intercepting and potentially altering communication between two parties
 - Disassociation attacks: intentionally disconnect a wireless user from their access point to force a reauthentication that the attacker may collect with a wireless eavesdropping tool

+Wireless Attacks
+- evil twin: the correct term used to refer to a seemingly identical, legitimate access point that an attacker has set up to cause unsuspecting users to attempt a wireless connection

+Web Attacks
+- SQL injection: used to input database commands into an application
+- Cross-site scripting (XSS): attempts to inject client-side code into a server so it will be sent to, and executed on, other clients
+- XML injection: used to input XML code into an application to manipulate how the application works
+- LDAP injection: an attack that can send malicious data to a web form that in turn makes calls or queries to a directory database, such as an X.500-compliant database like Active Directory, or to any other LDAP database.
+- Directory traversal attack: enables a malicious user to inject commands inside the HTTP message in order to travel through the directory structure of the web server

 Backup types
 - Image backup: duplicates an OS installation, either from a physical hard disk or a VM's virtual hard disk.
 It offers a quick means to redeploy the system without reinstalling software and settings
 - File-level backup: copies individual files and directories